InSyncWithFoo/pyright-for-pycharm/docs/configurations/running-modes.md

 but doing so is not recommended.

 The differences between them are that of the client libraries.
-To use the native client, you must be using a paid IDE.
+To use the native client, you must be using a paid IDE, or the unified PyCharm.
 On the other hand, LSP4IJ can be installed on any IDE.